Contents: Option A (with switch position "INT") ⇓ Option B (with the switch in the…⇓ Automatic control of the cleaner ⇓

-Attention!
-Because the wiper blades can freeze to the windshield, the wiper motor is protected from damage, overheating, and fire by a circuit breaker.
-The device automatically turns off the windshield wiper (for about 5 minutes).
-If this happens, move the wiper control to the position «turned off» and stop on the side of the road or on the edge of the road to remove snow and ice from the windshield and free the wiper blades.
-After 5 minutes, move the wiper control lever to the operating position.
-If the windshield wiper does not restart, take precautions and immediately pull over to the side of the road or driveway and stop.
-Wait for the weather conditions to improve before driving with the windshield wiper inoperative.
+Warning!
+Since the wiper blades may freeze to the windshield, the wiper drive motor is protected from breakage, overheating and fire by a circuit breaker.
+The device automatically switches off the wiper (for about 5 minutes).
+If this happens, move the windshield wiper control lever to the "off" position and stop at the side of the road or the edge of the road to remove snow and ice from the windshield and free the windshield wipers.
+After 5 minutes, move the windshield wiper control lever to the working position.
+If the windshield wiper does not resume operation, take precautions and immediately pull over to the side of the road or the edge of the road and stop.
+Wait for weather conditions to improve before continuing to drive with the windshield wiper inoperative.

-Pic.
-1.71.
-Windshield wiper switch operation mode (versions A and B)
+Fig. 1.71.
+Windshield wiper switch operating mode (versions A and B)

 Option A (with switch position "INT")